 * MASL: Meters Above Sea Level

-INCLUDED: Local professional guide (with Wilderness First Responder Guide accreditation, First Aid Kit, Personal Insurance), VHF radio or Mobile phone, breakfast, 1 bottle mineral water without gas per person and Certified Transport with seat insurance.
+INCLUDED: Local professional guide (with Wilderness First Responder Guide accreditation, First Aid Kit, Personal Insurance), Mobile phone, breakfast, entrance fee, bottle mineral water without gas per person and Certified Transport.

 NOT INCLUDED: Personal insurance, personal equipment, tips or anything not listed in the program.

 GUEST PROVIDES: Appropriate clothes according to the activity, trekking boots or tennis shoes, walking sticks (recommended), backpack, camera, water, cap or hat, gloves, towel – swimming suit, sunscreen and sunglasses.